Information Patterns – How Creating Works

 - The Processes of Evolution & Their Meaning

-The Essays in bold type are easier to understand, because they deal with CC at work in living things and in natural phenomena of nature like cyclones and whirlpools.
-These three Essays are very important for understanding how CC works.
-Many readers may elect to skip Essays 2 and 3, and go directly from #1 to #4 and then #5.
+Essays #1, 4, & 5 are easier to understand because they deal with CC at work in living things and in natural phenomena of nature like cyclones and whirlpools.
+Readers may elect to skip Essays 2 and 3 for now, and return top them later.

-This Essay, looks at what the principles of Information and Pattern can tell us about the Growing, Organizing, Direction of Creation.
-Also in this chapter, we will present a few classic poetic descriptions of The G.O.D.C.
+This Essay looks at what the principles of Information and Pattern can tell us about the Growing, Organizing, Direction of Creation.
+Also in this Essau, we will present a few classic poetic descriptions of the Processes of Continuing Creation.

 From Singularity to the Stars – A Review